 Without hope, friendships slowly emerged from times long since past.

 Nancy, who was now seventeen, had endured the agony of having her child taken from birth, and she was determined to try and save me.
-It came as a huge surprise when a silent, little angel was born alongside me, fast asleep.
+So it came as a huge surprise when a silent, little angel was born alongside me, fast asleep.

 “It’s dead!
 Miss — It’s bloody dead!”
 She screamed glancing over at Connie, then rushed down the stairs.